 For a renal diet, oats can be a suitable addition.
-However, portion control is essential, as excessive intake may lead to increased potassium and phosphorus levels.
+However, portion control is essential, as excessive intake may lead to increased potassium and phosphorus levels (portion control for CKD patients).
 Additionally, some flavored instant oatmeal products may contain added sugars or high sodium content, so it's advisable to choose plain oats and flavor them with kidney-friendly options like cinnamon or berries.

 Ultimately, incorporating oats into a balanced renal diet, along with guidance from a registered dietitian, can offer a nutritious and tasty option for individuals with kidney disease.

 Oats and oatmeal are related, but they have distinct differences in terms of form and preparation.

 Oats refer to the whole grain cereal crop known as Avena sativa.
 They are harvested and processed to remove the outer husk, leaving behind the oat groat.
 Oats can be further processed into various forms like rolled oats, steel-cut oats, and quick oats.

 Rolled oats are oat groats that have been steamed and flattened, while steel-cut oats are chopped oat groats, and quick oats are rolled oats that have been further chopped and precooked.

 Oatmeal, on the other hand, is a breakfast favorite made by cooking oats with water, milk, or other liquids until they reach a soft and porridge-like consistency.
 It can be made using any form of oats, including rolled oats, steel-cut oats, or quick oats.